-Halloween is the biggest candy sale holiday of the year according to the National Confectioners Association.1 This year alone, in 2018, Forbes reported 179 million Americans will partake in Halloween festivities which is estimating an average cost of $9 billion dollars.
-About $2.7 billion dollars of that will be spent on candy alone, which is equivalent to 300,000 tons![1,2] That’s a lot of candy!
-So how much on average does each child consume on the day of Halloween?
+Halloween is the biggest candy sale holiday of the year, according to the National Confectioners Association.
+In 2018, Forbes reported 179 million Americans will partake in Halloween festivities, which is estimating an average cost of $9 billion dollars.
+About $2.7 billion dollars of that will be spent on candy alone, which is equivalent to 300,000 tons.That’s a lot of candy!
+So how much sugar does each child consume on the day of Halloween?

-It is estimated that the average child in America consumes 3 cups of sugar on Halloween night which is equivalent to 384 grams of sugar.
-This is more than 15X the “recommended daily amount” per day.
-This intake continues to be exceeded by the average American and contributes to the reasons behind high obesity rates, that are still on the rise in the United States.
-To put this into perspective here is what 384 grams of sugar might look like:
+It is estimated that the average child in America consumes 3 cups of sugar on Halloween night and that is equivalent to 384 grams.
+This is more than 15 times the recommended daily amount per day.
+This intake continues to be exceeded by the average American and contributes to the reasons behind high obesity rates that are still on the rise in the United States.
+To put this into perspective, here is what 384 grams of sugar might look like:

 When it comes to holidays, it’s important to remember there are always alternatives and other ways to help your kids (or you) eat less sugar.
 Halloween is over so no need to stress about it.
 However, make sure that the candy bowl doesn’t sit around for weeks where you and your kids can continue to pile on the sugar load.